-Again, we first sketch the 3m+1 node bound.
-In this case, the previously published proof [9] was very difficult.
-As before, we restrict our attention to the case |G|=n=3, m=1.
-(The case for general m follows immediately, just as above.)
+was very difficult.
+As before, we restrict our attention to the case |G| = n = 3, f = 1.
+(The case for general f follows immediately, just as above.)

 Assume there are weak agreement devices A, B and C, for the triangle graph G containing nodes a, b and c.
 Consider the two behaviors of G in which all nodes are correct, and all have input 0 or all have input 1.
 Let t' be an upper bound on the time it takes all nodes to choose 0 or 1 in both behaviors.
 Choose $k \ge t'/\delta$ to be a multiple of 3.